 Italians not only have a passion for food.
-Whether it’s an aperitif or a night party, they love sipping a tasty and refreshing alcoholic cocktail.
+Whether it’s a glass of wine in the local piazza or an evening aperitif on a rooftop terrace, they love sipping on refreshing cocktails too.
 Find out which are the most famous Italian drinks and what are their main ingredients.
 We are sure you already know some of them as they have become popular all over the world!

 Guess what?
 Americano is the father of Negroni.
 Except for Gin, it’s made with the same ingredients as the Negroni: Campari, red Vermouth and soda water.
 It’s normally served with ice, a slice of lemon and a slice of orange.
 It’s interesting to know that – being Vermouth from Turin and Campari from Milan –this drink was originally called “Milano-Torino”.
 The name was then changed into “Americano”, which obviously means “American”, to celebrate the victory of the boxer Primo Carnera in New York in the 1930s.

-If Negroni was born in Florence, Bellini is Venetian instead and takes its name from the 15th century artist Giovanni Bellini.
+If Negroni was born in Florence, Bellini is Venice’s cocktail offering to the world, and takes its name from the 15th-century artist Giovanni Bellini.
 In 1948, Giuseppe Cipriani, owner of the famous Harry’s Bar in Venice, realized this drink to celebrate the inauguration of Bellini’s exhibition.
 It is said that he was inspired by the pink vest of a monk in one of Bellini’s paintings.
-Being made of Prosecco and peach purée, Bellini has indeed a pink color and a sweet flavor.
+Being made of Prosecco and peach purée, Bellini does indeed have a pink color and a sweet flavor.
 This drink is also very popular worldwide, especially thanks to the artists from all over the world who passed by Harry’s Bar and contributed to spread the knowledge of this cocktail abroad.

 If you are interested in learning more about Roman and Italian food & drink, keep checking our Facebook page!